Early Start Kindergarten gives eligible children 15 hours of free or low-cost kindergarten a week for two years before starting school.

 - identify as Aboriginal or Torres Strait Islander, or

-- your family has had contact with Child Protection (or been referred to Child FIRST from Child Protection).
+- your family has had contact with child protection.

-Children who have used Early Start Kindergarten or are Aboriginal and/or Torres Strait Islander can access free or low cost Four-Year-Old Kindergarten through the Early Start Kindergarten Extension Grant.
+Children can also access free or low cost Four-Year-Old Kindergarten through the Early Start Kindergarten Extension Grant.

 Early Start Kindergarten and Three-Year-Old Kindergarten